FAQ's about Permanent Hair Removal

 How does electrolysis work?

-A hair must be actively growing for its follicle to be moist enough for the process to be effective.
-A certain percentage of follicles are in this stage at any given time.
+A hair must be actively growing for its follicle to be moist enough for our process to be effective.
+A certain percentage of follicles are in this stage (anagen) at any given time.
 Some follicles are also dormant.
 These follicles are going through a natural growth cycle and hair will resurface within a few weeks or months.
-When the hairs are actively growing once again, their follicles can be effectively treated.
+When the hairs are actively growing once again, their follicles can be effectively treated and permanently destroyed.
 For this reason, a series of treatments is required.
-The length of the series and the length of each appointment are highly individual and must be determined by close examination of the area.
+The length of the series and the length of each appointment are highly individual and must be determined by a close examination of the area under high magnification.

 Top